SamSamhuns/unix_shell_simplified/README.md

 # unix_shell_simplified
-This is an implementation of a simplified version of the UNIX SHELL using C.
+This is an implementation of a simplified version of the UNIX SHELL using C. The current implementation only includes the built-in `pwd`, `cd`, `history`, `export` and `exit` functions.

 ## Requirements
 This shell can only be built in Mac OS and Linux/UNIX based systems.